-This document entitled "Newport Design Review: Guidelines and Standards" and the design review requirements on the following pages have been adopted in Section 2-4-16.025 of Ordinance No. 1308 (as amended) as implementation tools for the ordinance.
+This document entitled "Newport Design Review: Guidelines and Standards" and the design review requirements on the following pages have been adopted in Chapter 14.30 of the Newport Municipal Code (Ordinance No. 1308 (as amended)) as implementation tools for the ordinance.
 Conformance with the design review requirements is mandatory.
-Section 2-4-16 of Ordinance No. 1308 (as amended) contains additional information on when design review is required and how to apply for design review.
+Chapter 14.30 of the Municipal Code contains additional information on when design review is required and how to apply for design review.
 A copy of that section of the ordinance should accompany this document.

-The design guidelines are intended to provide a general direction for development The design standards are a method of implementing the broader design guidelines.
+The design guidelines are intended to provide a general direction for development.
+The design standards are a method of implementing the broader design guidelines.
 The design guidelines must be consulted and an explanation of how the project meets the guidelines or why the guideline should not apply needs to be submitted when requesting design review under the design guidelines.
 For assistance in understanding the guidelines and standards, please consult the attached glossary and illustrations or contact the Community Development Department located at 169 SW Coast Highway, Newport, OR 97365 or (541) 514-0629.

 II.
 DESIGN GUIDELINES: The following guidelines are mandatory for projects requiring design review in Design Review District# 1 (Historic Nye Beach Design Review District) and that do not qualify for review under the design standards.
-For commercial projects, including hotel/motel, which exceed the maximum dimensions to qualify for the Design Standards approach - as described in CPI Design Standards #1 & #2 - it is generally expected that building massing and design meet or exceed the level of articulation called for in the Design Standards.
+For commercial projects, including hotel/motel, which exceed the maximum dimensions to qualify for the Design Standards approach (i.e. 65-feet in length or 35-feet in height), it is generally expected that building massing and design meet or exceed the level of articulation called for in the Design Standards.